merenlab/merenlab.org/_posts/anvio/2015-05-01-installation.md

 If there are no errors, you are golden.

+Just to make sure, try running this in your terminal:

+    anvi-profile -v

+Do you get a '*command not found*' error?
+Well, this means the directory where your anvi'o programs are is not in your `PATH`, and you need to fix that first.
+Please [take a look at this post]({{ site_url }}/projects/issues/missing-binaries.html).

 If you want to make sure everything is working, you can run the "mini test" (explained very down below).